Creative project tracking with a time ladder

 Internet research shows Bill Westerman being the originator of the Time Ladder concept.

-As a participant for 10+ years, I’ve written about my project tips here.
-Last year, I flashed back to all my projects on Instagram.
+As a participant for 10+ years of The 100 Day Project, I’ve written about my project tips here.
+In 2024, I flashed back to all my projects on Instagram.

-It can be incredibly rewarding to experience completing a 100 Day Project.
+It can be incredibly rewarding to experience completing a 100 Day Project or creative challenge.
 The first project I outlined for myself was very simple.
-I found that after I knew I could complete a project, it was a lot easier to take on the tip I shared above.
-And subsequent projects have felt easier and easier.
+I found that after I knew I could complete a project, subsequent projects felt easier and easier.

-If this is your first time doing the project or you’ve struggled to complete a project in the past I’d love to help you!
-Lets get your project started and keep it going this year.
-I’m offering free 30-minute 1:1 support sessions.
-We’ll chat through your project and potential obstacles and ways you can set yourself up for 100 days of creativity.
+If you’ve struggled to complete a project in the past, I’d love to help you!
+Let’s get your project started and keep it going this year.
+I offer 30 min 1:1 creative support sessions.
+We’ll chat through your project, potential obstacles, and ways you can set yourself up for your time box of creativity.